uncheckederror/PhoneNumbersNA/README.md

 ```csharp
 var checkParse = PhoneNumber.TryParse(string input, out var phoneNumber);
 ```
 function that accepts a string that you would like to parse into a single phone number.
 It mimics the format of ```int.TryParse(string input, out var value)``` to make it easy to use and reason about.
 The PhoneNumber type that is returned in the out variable contains a variety of useful properties including a 10 digit string named DialedNumber which is what you would literally dial on a phone's keypad to place a call to that number.
 The components of the DialedNumber are also provided as integers to make them easy to work with and cheap to store.
 Please note, to convert the NPA, NXX, and XXXX properties to strings you'll need to use the ```phoneNumber.NPA.ToString("000")``` method to preserve any leading zeros that aren't represented by the integer format.
+To make this senario less error pront we've added ```phoneNumber.GetNPAAsString()``` to handle this formatting issue for you.
+We've also exposed versions of all the methods that accept strings with alternate versions that accept ```ReadOnlySpan<char>``` to help you save some memory.

 To parse a string that may contain many phone numbers use the extension method on the String class included in this library:
 ```csharp